ramakocherlakota/wordle-pal/README.md

 ## The python code

-The python scripts are in the `wordle` directory.
+The python scripts are in the `wordle-svc` directory.
 The `Wordle.py` and `Quordle.py` files are modules used by the scripts.
 The scripts are:

 1. `guess.py` : given a series of Wordle guesses and responses, recommends a next guess.
 2. `qguess.py` : given a series of Quordle guesses and responses, recommends a next guess.